 Maine Center Professional Education

-Course short title - Design Thinking
+Course short title - Design thinking in a disrupted world

 The Maine Center and its academic partners also offer custom programming.
 To learn more about one of the following programs and discuss pricing, please send us a note.